 “You couldn’t help but fall in love with Rita,” Glenn Ford remembered.

-Ford said, “Rita and I were very fond of one another.
-We became very close friends, and I guess it all came out on the screen.”
+“Rita and I were very fond of one another.
+We became very close friends, and I guess it all came out on the screen,” Ford said.

-In Peter Ford’s book about his father, it was revealed that the two stars were actually more than friends during the making of Gilda and again during The Loves of Carmen.
+In his later years, Ford revealed that the two stars were actually more than friends during the making of Gilda and again during The Loves of Carmen.

 “I loved her very deeply at that time,” Ford would later admit in an interview.